WTVG: Sale to Gray Television

 On July 24, 2014, SJL announced that it would sell WTVG and WJRT again, this time to Gray Television, owner of Lansing, Michigan's NBC affiliate WILX-TV, for $128 million—a value higher than that of their original sale to ABC.
 Gray also announced its intent to add The CW to WTVG's digital subchannels.
 The sale was completed on September 15.

 On September 1, 2014, WTVG added The CW to its second digital subchannel to replace Live Well Network, acquiring the affiliation and syndicated programming from the previous Toledo 5 cable channel operated by Buckeye Cablesystem, and inheriting its previous cable positions.
 The move made The CW's programming available over-the-air and in high definition in the Toledo market for the first time since the network's launch.

 On June 25, 2018, Gray announced its intent to acquire Raycom Media in order to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, and Gray's 93 television stations) under Gray's corporate umbrella, in a cash-and-stock merger transaction valued at $3.6 billion.
-As such, Gray was able to sell either WTVG or both WTOL and WUPW (separately as it would break the grandfathered LMA), since WTOL and WTVG rank among the four highest-rated stations in the Toledo market in total day viewership.
-It was later decided that Gray would sell WTOL and the SSA for WUPW, and keep WTVG.
-On August 20, 2018, Gray announced that they would retain WTVG and sell WTOL and the SSA for WUPW to rival broadcaster Tegna Inc., along with sister station in Odessa, Texas, KWES-TV for $105 million.
+As such, Gray was able to sell either WTVG or Raycom-owned WTOL, since both stations ranked among the four highest-rated stations in the Toledo market in total day viewership.
+On August 20, 2018, Gray announced that they would retain WTVG and sell WTOL and its shared services agreement with WUPW to rival broadcaster Tegna Inc., along with KWES-TV in Odessa, Texas, for $105 million.
 The deal was completed on January 2, 2019.

 On July 14, 2021, Gray announced it would sell WJRT-TV to Allen Media Group as part of its larger acquisition of the broadcasting assets of Meredith Corporation.
 As Gray elected to keep rival station WNEM-TV in the Flint market, the sale separated WJRT-TV from WTVG after 30 years as sister stations.

-Programming

-Syndicated programming

-As of fall 2022, WTVG's syndicated programming includes The Drew Barrymore Show, Rachael Ray, The Kelly Clarkson Show, Entertainment Tonight, and Inside Edition.
-The latter two serve as a lead in to ABC's prime time schedule.

-Ohio Lottery

-On July 1, 2011, WTVG began to broadcast the nightly Ohio Lottery drawings, and broadcast the game show Cash Explosion on Saturday evenings.
-WTVG took over broadcasting the lottery drawings and game show from rival station WTOL.
+The sale was completed on September 23.